 Pictures of your injuries can be used as evidence of how severe the injuries were.
 If you do not have a smartphone or camera, take notes about the accident and how it occurred, and your injuries.
 If there are eyewitnesses, interview them if you can and take notes.
 Get their contact information.

-It’s a good idea to contact a lawyer about establishing that another party was responsible for the car accident.
+It’s a good idea to contact a personal injury lawyer about establishing that another party was responsible for the car accident.
 Lawyers work with investigative teams that can use forensic analysis and other evidence to establish how the accident occurred.
 They may also be able to find out if surveillance cameras have footage of the accident.

 Doctor’s notes are also vital pieces of evidence about the nature of your injuries.
 Be sure to keep records of your visits to the doctor and emergency department and hospital visits, if your injury required those.
 Be sure, as well, to see a doctor as soon as possible after the accident, so that you are thoroughly checked out for potential injuries.